sqlfluff/sqlfluff/docs/source/internals.rst

    and named according to their type, they are 'raw', meaning they have no classification other than their literal value.

 #.
-The three key components to the parser are segments,
-   :code:`match_grammar`\ s and :code:`parse_grammar`\ s.
-A segment can be a leaf in the parse tree, such as a :code:`NumericLiteralSegment`, which is simply a number, or can contain many other segments, such as a :code:`SelectStatementSegment`.
-Each segment can specify a :code:`parse_grammar`, and a :code:`match_grammar`.
-If both a :code:`match_grammar` and :code:`parse_grammar` are defined in a segment, :code:`match_grammar` is used to quickly prune the tree for branches which do not match segments being parsed, and the :code:`parse_grammar` is then used to refine the branch identified as correct.
-If only a :code:`match_grammar` is defined, then it serves the purpose of both pruning and refining.

-#.
-A segment's :code:`.parse()` method uses the :code:`parse_grammar`, on
+A segment's :code:`.match()` method uses the :code:`match_grammar`, on
    which :code:`.match()` is called.
-The *match* method of this grammar will return a potentially refined structure of the segments within the segment in greater detail.
-In the example of a :code:`FileSegment`, it first divides up the query into statements and then finishes.
+SQLFluff parses in a single pass through the file, so segments will recursively match the file based on their respective grammars.
+In the example of a :code:`FileSegment`, it first divides up the query into statements, and then the :code:`.match()` method of those segments works out the structure within them.

    * *Segments* must implement a :code:`match_grammar`.
 When :code:`.match()`
       is called on a segment, this is the grammar which is used to decide